 A: We require all students on our international programs to have a personal travel insurance policy, which we will bring hard copies of on our trip.
 You can learn more about travel insurance policies at http://www.travelinsurancereview.net/In the past, our students have used the following:

 Q: My student is interested in attending one of your residential camp programs.
-We would like to fly in the day before the camp starts.
-Which airport should we use?
+Which airport should we use to get them there?

 Q: My student needs to arrive before the start of camp to make the flights work.
 Will someone be able to pick them up at the Hays airport?
 Are there accommodations they can stay at overnight?

 A: Yes, absolutely.
-There are plenty of hotels here in Hays to choose from if you arrive the day before the camp program starts.
-You are also more than welcome to explore the Museum after dropping your student off.
+There are plenty of hotels in Hays, Eugene, and all of our international departure airports to choose from if you arrive the day before the camp program starts.
+You are also more than welcome to explore the Sternberg Museum after dropping your student off for a Hays, KS camp.
 The instructor or TA can get you cleared by the front desk staff.

 Q: My student needs to depart the camp early to make a flight.
 Will this be a problem?

-A: No, this is not a problem.
-We can provide transport to the Hays airport for their flight, or make sure your student is at the Museum with their gear at the pre-arranged early pickup time.
+Domestic Camps: No, this is not a problem.
+We can provide transport to the airport for their flight, or make sure your student is ready with their gear at the pre-arranged early pickup time and location.
 Early departures tend to be very case-by-case, depending on the travel requirements and the camp being participated in.
-Please communicate in advance with the Education Director regarding any early departure arrangements that need to be made.
+Please communicate in advance with us regarding any early departure arrangements that need to be made.

 International Camps: All flight logistics should be coordinated with us on an individual basis.
 Our international programs have set group return dates, and having a student fly back early would likely be prohibitively difficult.